 Does Phi Sigma Rho have a house?

 The Mu chapter does not have an official house.
-We do have a house that some of our sisters live in together after their freshman year.
-However, a majority of our sisters live either in an on-campus dorm or off campus.
+Many members choose to live together, however a majority of our sisters live either in an on-campus dorm or off campus.

-Email our Recruitment Chair, Zahra, at firstname.lastname@example.org or shoot us a message on Facebook or Instagram.
+Email our Recruitment Chair, Katie, at email@example.com or shoot us a Instagram.
 We're happy to help you out!